 Periodical physical verification of stock in possession of the marketing society is advised.
 However, the annual verification of stock (at the end of the year) is mandatory and the reports shall be verified by the auditor to know whether there is any shortage/damage/deficit/excess in stock.
-The reason for uneven deficit/ shortage should be enquired by the auditor to satisfy that the amount of shortage has been recovered from the persons responsible, without delay.
+The reason for uneven deficit/ shortage should be enquired by the auditor.